elnurtqur/inframirror/inframirror/README.md

 # Get missing VMs (in vCenter but not in Jira)
 GET /api/v1/get-all-missing-vms-from-db?skip=0&limit=1000

-# Get single VM by UUID or MobID
+# Get single VM by UUID or vmid
 GET /api/v1/vm/{identifier}
 ```